laozaoer/MMGOR_old/README.md

 ```

-# Set the true value of parameters
+# Set the true value of parameters.
-r=0 //Users may use any nonnegative r values.
+r=0 //Users can use any nonnegative r values.
 beta=as.vector(-1)
 gamma=as.vector(-1)
 theta=1